 - if they are a family business or part of a larger organisation

-‘Business in the Community’ and ‘School Employer Connections’ are organisations who help organise work experience.
-For further information on the kind of placements they have on offer, please click on the links below.
-Contact with the organisations regarding placement opportunities should be made through your school.
+'Business in the Community Work Inspiration', ‘School Employer Connections’ and ‘Speakers for Schools’ are organisations who help arrange work experience.
+For further information on the kind of placements they have on offer, see the links below.
+Contact with the organisations about placement opportunities should be made through your school.

 Speak to your school